 Faux Murphy Bed for Tiny Spaces

 This do-it-yourself Murphy Bed Kit by Wilding Wall Beds comes with everything you need to create a functional Murphy bed, including the pre-cut lumber.
 Once it's assembled, you can customize the cabinet using crown molding, paint, and beautiful hardware.
-Kits are available in your choice of wood: alder, cherry, mahogany, maple, or oak.
+Kits come in alder, cherry, mahogany, maple, or oak.